continuedev/continue/docs/docs/autocomplete/how-to-use-it.md

 ---
-title: How to use
+title: How to use it
-description: How to use
+description: How to use it
 keywords: [how]
 ---

-# How to use
+# How to use it